Amazon.com, Inc. (AMZN) Q1 2020 Results - Earnings Call Transcript

 Operator

-[Operator Instructions] Your first question comes from the line of Douglas Anmuth with JPMorgan.
+[Operator Instructions] Your first question comes from the line of Doug Anmuth with JPMorgan.
 Please proceed with your question.

 Douglas Anmuth

 First, I just wanted to ask, within the $4 billion of COVID related incremental costs in Q2, you talk about spending hundreds of millions on your own testing capabilities.
 Can you just talk about the strategic thinking there underlying trying to build this in-house versus sourcing from elsewhere?
 And does this potentially take you into a new business path over time?
-And then how do you think about the spending here in Q2 and whether over time, does that change your margin structure for an extended period of time beyond just the next quarter?
+And then how do you think about the spending here in Q2 and whether over time does that change your margin structure for an extended period of time beyond just the next quarter?
 Thanks.

 Brian Olsavsky